San Lorenzo in Panisperna

 The church of San Lorenzo in Panisperna is a Roman Catholic church on Via Panisperna, Rome, central Italy.
 It was previously known as "San Lorenzo in Formoso".
 It was erected on the site of its dedicatee's martyrdom.
 It is one of several churches in Rome dedicated to him.

 Name

-"Panisperna" most probably refers to the tradition of the Poor Clares of the adjacent convent distributing bread and ham, "panis et perna" in Latin on 10 August, the Feast of St. Lawrence, in remembrance of his distribution of funds of the Church to the poor.
-The previous name of the church "in Formoso" referred to Pope Formosus who erected the first attested church on its site.
+"Panisperna" most probably refers to the tradition of the Poor Clares of the adjacent convent distributing bread and ham, "panis et perna" in Latin on 10 August, the Feast of St. Lawrence.
+This is in remembrance of his distribution of funds of the Church to the poor.
+The previous name of the church "in Formoso" referred to Pope Formosus, who erected the first attested church on its site.